Last updated: 10/29/23 | October 29th, 2023

 For more information on animal tourism and how to avoid it, check out these helpful organizations:

 Don’t get me wrong: cruises are a fun way to travel.
-But if you’re looking to lower your environmental footprint, you’ll want to avoid cruises as much as possible.
+But cruise ship travel is only increasing, putting more strain on ports and the oceans.
+If you’re looking to lower your environmental footprint, you’ll want to avoid cruises as much as possible.

 If you want to better understand and appreciate the natural world, try taking a trip with the sole purpose of connecting with nature.
 Head to the Australian Outback, go diving and swim around coral reefs, visit national parks, camp in the Moroccan desert, stay a few weeks in a town with little or no electricity, canoe down the Amazon River, or spend a few nights under the stars in a field close to home.